|Harriman Institute |

 1201 International Affairs Building (420 W 118th St)|

-Please join the Romanian Cultural Institute in New York, "Nicolae Iorga" Romanian Language & Culture department (Columbia University), and the Harriman Institute, for a talk about writer Norman Manea, presented by Claudiu Turcuș (Babeș-Bolyai University).
+Please join the Romanian Cultural Institute in New York, "Nicolae Iorga" Romanian Language & Culture Chair (Columbia University), and the Harriman Institute, for a talk about writer Norman Manea, presented by Claudiu Turcuș (Babeș-Bolyai University).

 Claudiu Turcuș describes the reception of Norman Manea’s work and the writer’s life at the intersection of three specific contexts: Romanian society and culture, world literature and film, and media representations (namely video-interviews and two biopics signed by Ioana Uricaru and René Frölke).
 He will explore primary sources (novels, short fictions, essays, interviews) and secondary sources (critical studies, reviews, biopics, TV interviews), using a methodology derived from the field of literary and film studies, but also employing concepts such as autobiographical memory, testimonial pact, East ethics and media archive.